filamentgroup/shoestring/README.md

 		// here, "this" refers to the current element in iteration });

+Lastly, in order to ensure wrap doesn't apply in browsers that it shouldn't, it comes with a handy api method, `qualify`.
+The `qualify` method serves two purposes: first, you can run it with no arguments to find out if a browser is qualified to run `wrap`, receiving a boolean answer:

+    var qualifiedBrowser = wrap.qualify();

+More useful, you can pass a function to `qualify` and that function will only execute in qualified browsers.
+Just wrap your code in a `qualify` callback to safeproof its execution.
+Basically, you can use `qualify` in place of your typical IIFE wrapper:

+    wrap.qualify(
+		// It's safer in here.
+	    wrap( "#foo, .bar" ).each(function(){
+			console.log( this );
+			// here, "this" refers to the current element in iteration });
+	);

+By default, `qualify` uses the boolean stored in `wrap.qualified` internally, to determine browser qualification.
+You can override `wrap.qualified` with any combination of features you want.
+By default, it just needs `document.querySelectorAll` support.

-that's all `wrap` has in the way of dom helpers... from there, we'll need extensions.
+OK, that's all `wrap` has in the way of dom helpers... from there, we'll need extensions.

 For extensions, `wrap` comes with a utility function or three. first, the `extend` method, which is just a simple object extender: